RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

     The output will be the encoded password and username (the values above are examples).

-1. To decode the encoded password and username, use `echo` command and the password from the last step.
+1. To decode the encoded password and username, use `echo` command and the password from the previous step.

     ```
     echo MVUyTjd1Mm0= | base64 --decodexc
     ```

-    This will output the password and username in plain text.
-In this example the plain text password is 12345678 and the username is demo@redislabs.com.
+    This outputs the password and username in plain text.
+In this example, the plain text password is `12345678` and the username is `demo@redislabs.com`.

 Note there are other methods to decode secrets.